 The Shaw Center supports the University’s mission to engage students and faculty by providing institutional leadership for experiential learning through community engagement in order to enhance academic learning objectives, research and the student experience.

-- Enhance student learning through academic engagement opportunities in which students apply knowledge, skills and values in diverse community settings that address global issues and complex societal problems.
+- Enhance student learning through the high impact practice of academic engagement in which students apply knowledge, skills and values in diverse community settings that address global issues and complex societal problems.

 - Foster reciprocal and generative community partnerships for intercultural and ethical learning that collaboratively address community identified needs and meet institutionally defined goals.